explodingcamera/www-2022/README.md

 henrygressmann.de is deployed through Github Pages which is served behind a cloudflare reverse proxy.

-1. Ensure you have a variable named `GH_TOKEN` with a github access token in your environment
+1. Ensure you have a variable named `GH_TOKEN` with a GitHub access token in your environment
 2. Run `pnpm run deploy` to push changes to the `gh-pages` branch